Master of Pharmacy: United Kingdom

-In the United Kingdom, MPharm is a postgraduate academic degree awarded after four years of academic study in pharmacy.
-This degree replaced the BSc (Pharmacy) or BPharm degree when the undergraduate pharmacy course was extended from three to four years in 1997.
-This extension was partly due to EU harmonization of pharmacy training and partly to broaden the scope of the undergraduate degree.
+In the United Kingdom, MPharm is a standard undergraduate academic degree in pharmacy, awarded after four years of academic study.
+This degree replaced the BSc (Pharmacy) or BPharm degree when pharmacy education was extended from three to four years in 1997.
+The change was introduced partly to align with European pharmacy training requirements and partly to broaden the scope and depth of undergraduate pharmacy education.

 The MPharm is the sole qualification in the UK leading to professional registration as a pharmacist.
 MPharm programs are accredited by the General Pharmaceutical Council (GPhC) in England, Scotland, and Wales, and by the Pharmaceutical Society of Northern Ireland (PSNI) in Northern Ireland.
 Aspiring pharmacists in the UK qualify by first completing this degree, then undertaking a year of foundation pharmacist training.
 Upon successful completion of this training and after passing the registration assessment, they become registered pharmacists.
 Until September 2010, in Great Britain, registration with the GPhC automatically made pharmacists members of the Royal Pharmaceutical Society of Great Britain, allowing them to use the postnominal letters MRPharmS (Member of the Royal Pharmaceutical Society of Great Britain).
 However, in September 2010, the RPS separated its regulatory role, and the new regulatory body, the GPhC, no longer grants post-nominals to its registrants.
 MRPharmS is still awarded by the RPS to its members, but it is no longer directly linked to current registration as a pharmacist.
 In Northern Ireland, regulation remains under the PSNI, so registration as a pharmacist and membership of the PSNI still occur simultaneously, allowing the use of the post-nominals MPSNI (Member of the Pharmaceutical Society of Northern Ireland).